-- A. Any person who violates the Jekyll Island Clean Community Ordinance shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished as follows: - The punishment imposed for any violation of this Chapter shall not exceed a fine of \$1,000.00 or sixty (60) days imprisonment or both; however, the minimum fine which will be imposed shall be not less than \$300.00 for a first offense, \$600.00 for a second offense, and \$1000.00 for a third or subsequent offense within a 12-month period.
-Each occurrence such violation is committed or permitted to continue shall constitute a separate offense and shall be punishable as such hereunder. - 2.
-The person may be directed to pick up and remove from any public property or private right-of-way, for a distance not to exceed two miles, any litter the person has deposited and any and all litter deposited thereon by anyone else prior to the date of execution of sentence.

-- 3. The person may be directed to pick up and remove from any private property upon which it can be established by competent evidence that the person has deposited litter, any and all litter deposited thereon prior to the date of execution of sentence so long as the legal owner or tenant in lawful possession of such private property has given prior permission. - 4.
-If in the sound discretion of the Judge of the Magistrate Court, removal of the litter by the person would be unsafe, impractical, not feasible, or impossible, the person may be directed to reimburse Jekyll Island for the cost of removal and/or cleanup of the litter that the person deposited on public property. - 5.
-The Judge of the Magistrate Court may publish the names of persons convicted of violating this ordinance.
+Any person who violates the Jekyll Island Clean Community Ordinance shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished as follows:

+- (1) The punishment imposed for any violation of this chapter shall not exceed a fine of \$1,000.00 or 60 days imprisonment or both; however, the minimum fine which will be imposed shall be not less than \$300.00 for a first offense, \$600.00 for a second offense, and \$1,000.00 for a third or subsequent offense within a 12-month period.
+Each occurrence such violation is committed or permitted to continue shall constitute a separate offense and shall be punishable as such hereunder. - (2) The person may be directed to pick up and remove from any public property or private right-of-way, for a distance not to exceed two miles, any litter the person has deposited and any and all litter deposited thereon by anyone else prior to the date of execution of sentence. - (3) The person may be directed to pick up and remove from any private property upon which it can be established by competent evidence that the person has deposited litter, any and all litter deposited thereon prior to the date of execution of sentence so long as the legal owner or tenant in lawful possession of such private property has given prior permission. - (4) If in the sound discretion of the judge of the magistrate court, removal of the litter by the person would be unsafe, impractical, not feasible, or impossible, the person may be directed to reimburse Jekyll Island for the cost of removal and/or cleanup of the litter that the person deposited on public property.

+(5) The judge of the magistrate court may publish the names of persons convicted of violating this chapter.